goFrendiAsgard/chimera-framework/README.md

 chimera [your-chain-file.yaml] [input1 [input2 [input3 ...]]]
 ```

-The YAML chain file semantic can be found [here](doc/doc.chain-semantic.md)
+The complete YAML chain file semantic rule can be found [here](doc/doc.chain-semantic.md)

 __Note:__ You can also use JSON Format instead of YAML.